 - You cannot drive a car unless accompanied by someone over 21 who has had a full driving licence for at least three years

 Have you recently passed your driving test?

-Remember, if you receive six or more penalty points in the next two years, you will lose your licence and will have to take the test again.
+Remember, if you receive six or more penalty points in the next two years, you will lose your licence and must take the test again.
 Statistics show you are most at risk of having an accident in the two years after you pass your test.
 You will lose your licence if you increase that risk by committing offences like speeding.

-Once you have passed your driving test it is important to keep improving your skills.
-You could take some more lessons and become Pass Plus qualified, which could get you discounts on your insurance from some companies.
+Once you have passed your driving test, it is important to keep improving your skills.
+You could take additional lessons and become Pass Plus qualified, which could get you discounts on your insurance from some companies.